openlibraryenvironment/reshare-doc/doc/build-and-start.md

 	mod-rs$ cd okapi-scripts
 	okapi-scripts$ ./register_and_enable.sh

+Now load the sample records:

+	okapi-scripts$ ./load_test_data.sh

-The back-end module should now be running and available.
+The back-end module should now be running, available, and populated.
 Now you need to register the corresponding front-end module with Okapi, enable it for the `diku` tenant, and give the `diku_admin` user the necessary permission to access the UI module:

 	okapi-scripts$ cd ../../../ui/ui-rs
 	ui-rs$ stripes mod add